bvermersch/website/docs/tutorials/ParityQN/main.md

             }
       }

-Given that the SxSx operator conserves the parity, we cam also comment the line  "Op = mixedIQTensor(s,sP);" of the original spinhalf.h class.
+Given that the SxSx operator conserves the parity, we also comment the line  "Op = mixedIQTensor(s,sP);" of the original spinhalf.h class.

     if(opname == "Sx")